Pachira glabra: Description

 Pachira glabra reaches heights of 9–18 m, and its leaves are compound with a fan of 5 to 9 leaflets.
 It has smooth greenish-gray bark and the trunks are often swollen at the base, even at a young age.
 Its large, white, fragrant flowers bloom on a long, terminal peduncle, opening at night and dropping by the middle of the following day.
 Its 10–20 cm smooth green fruit split open naturally to reveal 10 to 25 irregularly rounded brown seeds that are roughly 2.5 cm in diameter.

+The Pachira glabra plant has a five-lobed shape of its leaves.
+Because of this reason, in Chinese Feng Shui, Pachira glabra is thought to represent the 5 elements of feng shui: Wood, fire, earth, water and metal, giving it a unique name called money tree as people believe it can create a harmonious balance of positive energy.

 Similar species

 Pachira aquatica (the Malabar chestnut) is quite similar looking, has similar culinary and ornamental uses, and goes by many of the same common names.
 P. aquatica has woody gray bark, while P. glabras's is a smoother greenish-gray, and P. aquatica will only develop a swollen trunk with age.
 Likewise, the flowers of P. aquatica feature red-tipped petals and red anthers, whereas the flowers of P. glabra are all white.
 In addition, the P. aquatica blooms last marginally longer than those of P. glabra.
 P. glabra capsules (fruits) are green rather than brown like those of P. aquatica.
 Seed yields of P. glabra are also lower than those of P. aquatica.